Was Heinrich Himmler’s 'Nazi Witch Library' Discovered in a Czech Library?

-Himmler is credited as a founder of ''Esoteric Hitlerism''.
-He was also deeply involved in astrology, and tried to construct a new pseudo-Germanic Neopagan religion, based on a cult created in his imagination.
-He approved officially pagan holidays and manipulated the facts connected with traditional pagan cults.
+Heinrich Himmler is credited as a founder of Esoteric Hitlerism.
+He has also been described as being deeply involved in astrology and attempting to construct a new pseudo-Germanic Neopagan religion, based on a cult created in his imagination.
+He approved officially pagan holidays and manipulated facts connected with traditional pagan cults.

 Legends related to the Nazi fascination with the occult abound.
 Some accounts claim that all of the Nazis, including the Fürher, attended ceremonies of the new cult.
 Many of them are thought to have taken place in Houska Castle located 47 km (29.2 miles) north of Prague.
 Built in the 13th century, the castle still contains a Gothic chapel, a green chamber with Late-Gothic paintings, and a knights’ drawing room.
 According to local folklore, Houska Castle also contains a gateway to hell.

 An American soldier in April 1945 stands amongst cultural property looted by the Nazis and stored at Schlosskirche Ellingen.
 (Public domain)

 Heather Greene from The Wild Hunt claims that “modern historians have largely debunked most of these theories.”
 But they remain in our “collective cultural imagination,” thanks in part to popular culture such as Indiana Jones films and Dan Brown novels.
 “The Third Reich and its leaders have become, ideologically-speaking, the western world’s symbol for ultimate evil, they have also been aligned with other cultural archetypes of evil – including Witchcraft,” she explains.